sparkfabrik/terraform-sparkfabrik-prometheus-stack/README.md

 # Updgrade from 1.1.0 to 1.2.0

-Upgrading to 1.2.0 from 1.1.0 will update the basic auth pasword and update the secret value.
+Upgrading to 1.2.0 from 1.1.0 will update the basic auth password and update the secret value.